rwen55/stack-with-linked-list/README.md

 # stack-with-linked-list

-Implementation of a Stack using a Linked List
+Implementation of a Stack using a Singly Linked List

 16 functions for the class were implemented to interact with the stack, examples include: